 Wells may vary in their construction characteristics and in the geologic rock types in which they occur.
 The lack of an effective grout and sanitary seals are avenues by which contaminants from nearby surface water bodies or overland runoff can percolate to wells.
-The State has determined that this source is NOT GWUDI or Ground Water Under the Direct Influence of surface water.
-It would be beneficial to determine the construction data of the intake and submit to the Agency.
-It appears there is an effective barrier provided to direct surface influence based on past bacteriological results.
+The State has determined that this is NOT GWUDI or Ground Water Under the Direct Influence of surface water.
+If construction data for the source is available, it should be forwarded to the Agency.